 Seal it Up

 Preventing entry points is a big step in preventing these pests from entering your home in the first place.
-Seal up all cracks and crevices, door jam cracks, utility entry points, holes in your bricks (weep holes), etc. Any possible areas where they could get in.
+Seal up all cracks and crevices, door jamb cracks, utility entry points, holes in your bricks (weep holes), and any other possible areas where they could get in.

 Reduce Exterior Clutter and Trim Vegetation